-When reading Tarot, you almost always see certain people pop up.
+When reading Tarot, you almost always see specific people pop up.
 A mother, a brother, a friend.
 You find yourself warning your sitter about a colleague or telling them to listen to a woman in their family.
 But how do you find information about this person?
 The first step is of course to study each Tarot figure and learn what they stand for.
 Understand who they are, what’s their story.
 Your intuition will do the rest.

 If the Empress pops up and your inner voice screams “Sister!”
 Then we’re looking at a sister.
 If she says “Friend!”
 Then, it’s a friend.
 Simple.

 In this post, I will exclusively focus on the women and feminine figures in Tarot.
 Who are they?
 What is their message?
 What is their story?
-Who do they stand for?

 First things first: there are 8 feminine figures in the major arcana.
 Just like there are 8 male figures.